kalepail/stellar-quest-bounties/bounties/level-2/sep10-javascript-server.md

 ### What are the requirements for the bounty hunter?

-The bounty hunter should be familiar with JavaScript and HTTP request methods.
+The bounty hunter should be familiar with JavaScript, HTTP request methods, and testing.
 They ought to be able to create a server-side application that receives and responds to various API calls and endpoints.

 ### What are the deliverables?